khpeek/FMCW-radar/README.md

 Simulation and comparison of two alogrithms to compensate for frequency sweep nonlinearity in Frequency-Modulated Continuous-Wave (FMCW) radars.

 # Introduction
-FMCW radars are used in military applications where it is important to "see without being seen".
+FMCW radars are used for stealth in military applications.
 Due to their low transmit power (<1 W), they are difficult to detect by radar intercept receivers.
 By integrating the received signal over time, they achieve the  "processing gain" necessary to detect targets with the same signal-to-noise ratio as pulse radars with peak powers of >100 kW.

 The "processing gain" is achieved by a technique called "stretch processing" [[Caputi 1971](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4103696)].
 The received and transmitted signals - which mostly overlap in time - are mixed together produce an "intermediate frequency" (IF) or "beat" signal, the frequency of which is the difference between the frequencies of the transmitted and received signals.
 Provided that transmitted signal is a linear chirp (that is, a signal whose frequency increases linearly with time), the "beat" frequency for a single target is constant and proportional to the target's range (see below).